YuchenX063/template/_pages/web_frameworks.md

     <img src="assets/img/django.png" width="700"/>
 </p>

 This kind of flat framework has both advantages and potential problems.
-One obvious advantage is that because of its simplicity, a Django website is easier to learn and to build.
-The process of constructing a database website with Django is very straightforward: firstly, construct the database; secondly, design the views and different ways of querying the data; thirdly, write the HTML and CSS files to display the data.
-Therefore, for data testing or development use, it would be convenient to set up a Django website where developers can look at the relationship between different types of data; Django could also be used for a public-facing database website for temporary use.
+One obvious advantage is that because of its **simplicity**, a Django website is easier to learn and to build.
+The process of constructing a database website with Django is very straightforward: firstly, construct the database (create tables and associate tables); secondly, design different functions to query and filter the data; thirdly, write HTML templates and CSS files to display the data.
+For data testing or development purposes, it would be convenient to set up a Django website where developers can look at the relationship between different types of data.
+Additionally, Django is also a handy framework for a public-facing database website for temporary use (I will explain why in the next paragraph).

+However, since the Django framework lacks an API, nor does it have a front end, its **reusability** and **flexibility** are very limited.
+In terms of reusability, since Django does not have an API that separates the database and the webpage, it could be problematic if the structure of the database changes.
+For example, if due to some unforeseen reasons, data entries become more complex and new tables need to be added a year after the original site was built, then a huge part of the code related to the webpage needs to be modified as well.
+Similarly, if a developer wants to improve how data are displayed on the webpage, it is very likely as well that they will need to redesign and restructure the database.
+In other words, the code of the Django framework is not so reusable in face of potential changes; a small structural change may necessitate redoing the entire project.
+As a result, from the perspective of project maintenance, Django is not an ideal choice for long-term projects that have ongoing needs of website/data improvement and are going to be maintained by multiple people.

+In terms of flexibility, as Django does not have a front end, the interface designed by Django can be less dynamic and less interactive than the ones designed by Angular.
+What’s more, the webpages in Django are not modularized, making it more difficult to design webpages with complex components and functions.

 - **Nodejs/Angular (JavaScript)**